Ongoing Professional Learning

 Transforming

-We have regular opportunities to engage in learning communities or affinity groups that support our growth as culturally responsive professionals and help us to identify and enact ways to improve the school climate as well as provides us with mentorship.
+What opportunities do we have to engage in learning communities or affinity groups that support our growth as culturally responsive professionals?
+In what ways do these communities or groups help us identify and enact ways to improve the school climate?

 Selected Rating: None